Charles F. Brown: Career

 Brown practiced law in Newburgh with Abram S. Cassedy under the law firm Cassedy & Brown.
 Brown served as district attorney of Orange County from 1874 to 1877.
 In 1877, he was elected county judge.

 In 1882, he became a justice in the New York Supreme Court.
 In 1889, New York governor David B. Hill appointed him to the Second Division of the New York Court of Appeals.
 He served there until 1892, when that court expired.
 He was then assigned presiding judge to the General Term, Supreme Court, Second Department.
 When the Appellate Division was created in 1896, governor Levi P. Morton appointed him presiding Justice of the Second Division.
 While serving on the court, he was involved in a number of important cases, including writing the prevailing opinion for the Tilden will case.
 At the end of his term as Justice, he was renominated but declined to run for re-election.

 Brown served as a secretary for the New York State Democratic Committee in 1874 and from 1880 to 1882.
 In the 1894 New York state election, he was the Democratic candidate for the New York Court of Appeals.
 From 1897 to 1901, he served as general counsel for the Metropolitan Street Railway Company.
 He then engaged in general practice, retiring in 1922.

-Personal life
+Personal life and death

 In 1876, Brown married Harriet E. Schaffer of Poughkeepsie.
 They had two daughters, Florence E. (wife of Edouard A. Jova) and Anna H. (wife of Dudley Hardy).
 He was a member of Scroll and Keys, Delta Kappa Epsilon, the New York State Bar Association, the New York City Bar Association, the University Club, and the Yale Club.

 Brown died at home in Balmville from indigestion on June 19, 1929.
 He was buried in Cedar Hill Cemetery.